• Skip to primary navigation

 Salt the cabbage it makes all the difference

-Did you know that if you slice your cabbage and lightly salt it before dressing it becomes soft and limp.
-That doesn’t really sound all that great does it?
-But in fact it is.
-It makes it softer and easier to add the dressing and easier for it to start that dressing flavouring the salad.
-It’s nice and crunchy but soft and ready to munch!.
-Just a bit of salt will do the trick toss the cabbage and let it sit for a couple of minutes while you get the other bits ready.
+Did you know that if you slice your cabbage and lightly salt it before dressing it becomes soft and the water seeps out of it making it softer and more flexible?
+This makes it easier to add the dressing and encourages the flavours in the dressing to penetrate the salad.
+It’s nice and crunchy but soft and ready to munch!
+Add just a small pinch of salt and toss the cabbage letting it sit for a couple of minutes while you get the other bits ready.

 Chicken Sesame Salad with cabbage and lemon

-Once I have poached the chicken, I shred it into bite sized pieces, just by hand and then set it aside in the fridge.
-This salad is a beauty, and will surprise people because it’s a bit different and quite filling too.
+Once I have poached the chicken, I shred it into bite-sized pieces, by hand and then set it aside in the fridge.
+This salad is a beauty and will surprise people because it’s a bit different and very filling too.
 It’s best eaten the day you make it, although as I have already said….I can eat it for days.
 It’s my kind of fast food.

 Chicken Sesame Salad with Lime